odevices/er-301/tutorial/README.md

 | Adding a configuration menu to your package. | teletype: [init.lua](../mods/teletype/assets/init.lua) |

 ## Failed to load ELF File
 You have a package that works in the emulator but fails to load on the actual device, so you inspect the error log and see that your package's shared library (*.so) has failed to load with the message **Failed to load ELF File**.
-99% of the time the reason will be one or more symbols that your library is referencing but the dynamic code loader could not resolve.
-You would then take this listing of unresolved symbols and try to figure out why they got compiled into your shared library.
+Most of the time the reason will be that one or more symbols referenced by your library could not be resolved by the dynamic loader.
+To fix this problem, you need to determine what symbols are missing and try to figure out how they got compiled into your shared library.
 Most likely, you have linked against a standard library that is available on Linux but not on the ER-301, something that can be triggered by an errant ```#include <iostream>``` statement in your code.

 So how should you proceed to debug this error?
 Here are two options.